Parking Citations

 Always park within a proper stall.
 A proper stall is defined by painted lines on both sides of your vehicle.
 During the winter, when snow may cover the lines, use the layout of nearby vehicles and curbs to park correctly within the row.
 Areas without markings aren't legal parking spaces.
 Vehicles that are not parked in a legally defined parking stall, blocking multiple spaces, or stick out into the roadway can be cited.
 Be considerate of others and make sure your vehicle fits properly into the space.

-Parking in ADA spaces at UND requires that a current, valid UND permit covers the vehicle.
-If an ADA placard or plate is not present on the vehicle, it may be issued a $100 citation.
+Parking in Mobility-Impaired spaces at UND requires that a current, valid UND permit covers the vehicle.
+If an ADA placard or plate is not present on the vehicle, it may be issued a $100 citation

 8. Do Not Use Visitor Spaces